-Structured Learning LLC©–Established in 2004, Structured Learning is the premier provider of technology instruction books and ebooks to education professionals.
-All materials are classroom-tested, teacher-approved with easy-to-understand directions supported by online materials, websites, blogs, and co-teaching educator forums.
+Structured Learning LLC © was established in 2004 and quickly became the premier boutique provider of technology instruction resources.
+All materials are classroom-tested, teacher-approved, with easy-to-understand directions supported by online materials.
 Whether you are a new teacher wanting to do it right or a veteran educator looking for updated materials, Structured Learning and its team of tech ed professionals is there to assist you.

-Ask a Tech Teacher© a group of technology teachers who pool their knowledge and time to share resources, ideas, lesson plans, and more on the award-winning Ask a Tech Teacher blog.
-It has more than 90,000 visitors a month in search of teaching materials and advice,offers oodles of free lesson plans, pedagogical conversation, website reviews and more.
-Its free newsletters and website articles are read by thousands, including teachers, homeschoolers, and anyone serious about finding the best way to maneuver the minefield of technology in education.
-Contact them at askatechteacher at gmail dot com.
+Ask a Tech Teacher© is a group of tech teachers who pool their knowledge and time to share resources, ideas, lesson plans, and more on the award-winning Ask a Tech Teacher blog.
+It has more than 60,000 visitors a month (educators, administrators, and home-schoolers) searching for teaching materials and advice.
+It offers oodles of freebies, pedagogic conversation, reviews, and more.

-Zeke Rowe—our onsite expert in our products.
-You can reach him via email with any question you have.
+Zeke Rowe is the onsite expert in our products.
+You can reach him via email with any questions you have.
 If he doesn’t know the answer, he’ll find someone who does.
-Contact Zeke at Zeke dot Rowe at structuredlearning dot net.
+Contact Zeke at Zeke.Rowe@structuredlearning.net.

-Kali Delamagente—our tech-teacher-in-residence.
+Kali Delamagente is our tech-teacher-in-residence and knows everything about the curriculum products.
 She stays on top of all things technology-in-education–trends, issues, standards.
 Email her with any questions in that field.
-Contact Kali at Kali dot Delamagente at structuredlearning dot net.
+Contact Kali at Kali.Delamagente@structuredlearning.net.

 Our Advisory Board